Cinema of China: Pre-revolutionary period

-The first domestically-produced Chinese films to achieve financial success came out in 1921, most notably Yan Ruisheng, leading to increased investment in the film industry.
+The first domestically produced Chinese films to achieve financial success came out in 1921, most notably Yan Ruisheng, leading to increased investment in the film industry.
 In the early 1920s, China saw the establishment of several new film studios, such as Zhang Shichuan's Mingxing Film Company, with most popular films being at least partially based around established western genres.
 Following the May Thirtieth Movement, Chinese films began moving towards depictions of Chinese culture.
 This trend was manifested through the rise of "traditional costume films," including Romance of the Western Chamber, which dramatized classical stories, especially romances, and of the Wuxia genre.
 This tendency towards a more "Chinese" Cinema, as opposed to the earlier focus on westernization, was described as the campaign to "revive national cinema" (复兴国片) by figures like Lo Ming-yau.

-From the start of the 1930s to the outbreak in earnest of the Second Sino-Japanese War, Chinese cinema grew increasingly divided along political lines, primarily due to the ongoing Chinese Civil War and internal debates surrounding the invasion of Manchuria.
-After the Chinese government declared a ban on films related to the war with Japan, which were deemed "provocative," the "Left-Wing Film Movement," which had been founded by Communist-aligned literary circles, began to grow.
+From the start of the 1930s to the outbreak in earnest of the Second Sino-Japanese War, Chinese cinema grew divided along political lines, primarily due to the ongoing Chinese Civil War and internal debates surrounding the invasion of Manchuria.
+After the Nationalist government declared a ban on films related to the war with Japan, which were deemed "provocative," the "Left-Wing Film Movement," which had been founded by Communist-aligned literary circles, began to grow.
 While opposition to Japanese imperialism, as opposed to communist ideology, acted as the catalyst for the Left-Wing movement, most films of the movement emphasized class struggle over anti-imperialism.
 Supporters of leftist films included many established figures in the industry, such as Zheng Zhengqiu.
+Left-Wing film criticism promoted realism and didacticism, with the value of film seen as tied to its ability to reflect reality and spur political action.
+Consequentially, most Left-Wing movement films were heavily narrative-focused, and edited in the continuity style.
+Films associated with the Left-Wing movement include The Goddess, Song of the Fishermen, Crossroads, and Spring Silkworms.

-Acting in opposition to the leftist movement was the "soft film" movement, most notably propagated by Liu Na-ou.
-Soft film was heavily influenced by modernism, promoting an emphasis on camerawork and editing over the more narrative-focused films of the left, with the Kino-Eye technique of Dziga Vertov frequently referenced.
+Acting in opposition to the leftist movement was the "soft film" movement propagated by Liu Na-ou.
+Soft film was influenced by modernism, promoting an emphasis on camerawork and editing over the more narrative-focused films of the left, with the Kino-Eye technique of Dziga Vertov frequently referenced.
 Critics of soft film argued that prioritizing aesthetics over ideology was wrong in a moment of political crisis.